kaitran225/novel-assitant/.guide/COMBINED_GUIDE.md

 ## Final Instructions for Co-Pilot

-- Always ask: �Which project folder should this file go in?� when uncertain.
+- Always ask: “Which project folder should this file go in?” when uncertain.
 - Favor composition over inheritance unless a design pattern explicitly demands subclassing.
 - When generating UI XAML, include minimal responsive layout (Grid with RowDefinitions) and bindings to ViewModel properties that Co-Pilot should also scaffold.
 - Add TODO comments for security-sensitive choices (e.g., prompt length strategy) so humans review.